nuuuwan/news_lk3_data/README.md

 *2024-05-27 09:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/99455/shooting-incident-reported-in-weligama) · `en`

 A shooting has reportedly taken place, a short while ago, near the Batawala Pathegama Model Primary School in Weligama, Matara.

+Reports indicate that a suspect in a previous shooting incident was the target of today’s shooting and that no injuries have been reported in the incident.

 ◼️